xtexx/central/README.md

 ```

 Prettier is also able to automatically format the code according to its rules.
-To do so, ue the following command.
+To do so, use the following command.
 Be aware that it can occasionally break things, so be sure to check what it changes.

 ```shell